jdi-docs/jdi-light/source/includes/_tutorial.md

 //now we should add the class LoginFormSmart on JDISite.java: public static LoginFormSmart loginFormSmart;
 ```
-In JDI Light we have different ways to describe a Form: <br/>
+In JDI Light we can describe a Form in different styles: <br/>
-**Selenium** - a typical Page Object with `WebElement`s and `@FindBy` annotations, actions with them and without extending from something.
-Indeed, this code will work in original Selenium projects without JDI.<br/>
+**Selenium** — a typical Page Object with `WebElement`s and `@FindBy` annotations, Selenium actions upon Web Elements and no inheritance from JDI Light classes.
+Code like that will still work in pure Selenium projects without JDI.<br/>

-See Example 1<br/>
+See _Example 1_<br/>

-But for cases <a href="https://jdi-docs.github.io/jdi-light/?java#cover-login-form-with-data-driven-tests" target="_blank">where we would like to fill form with different values</a> and not always form fields are empty we need to extend our loginAs method an make it more complex and stable. <br/>
+But for cases <a href="https://jdi-docs.github.io/jdi-light/?java#cover-login-form-with-data-driven-tests" target="_blank">where we would like to fill a form with different values</a>, but it's not guaranteed that all form fields are empty, we need to extend our `loginAs` method and make it more complex and stable. <br/>

-See Example 2<br/>
+See _Example 2_<br/>

 <a href="https://github.com/jdi-tutorials/04-jdi-light-different-forms/blob/master/src/main/java/jdisite/sections/SeleniumLoginForm.java" target="_blank">See example in Selenium LoginForm.java on Github</a><br/><br/><br/><br/><br/><br/><br/><br/><br/><br/><br/><br/><br/><br/><br/><br/>

-**JQuery/Selenide** - Selenide or JQuery-like style, where instead of `@FindBy` annotations you can use direct initialization<br/>
+**JQuery/Selenide** — Selenide or jQuery-like style, where instead of `@FindBy` annotations you can use direct initialization.<br/>
 <a href="https://github.com/jdi-tutorials/04-jdi-light-different-forms/blob/master/src/main/java/jdisite/sections/SelenideLoginForm.java" target="_blank">See example in SelenideLoginForm.java on Github</a><br/><br/><br/><br/><br/><br/>

-**By creating a normal JDI Light Form** - typical Forms in JDI with *typified elements*, `@UI` annotations, extending from Form and without `fill`/`check` methods<br/>
+**Regular JDI Light Form** — typical JDI Forms with *typified elements*, `@UI` annotations, extending from Form without overriding `fill`/`check` methods.<br/>
 <a href="https://github.com/jdi-tutorials/04-jdi-light-different-forms/blob/master/src/main/java/jdisite/sections/LoginForm.java" target="_blank">See example in LoginForm.java on Github</a><br/>

-**By using smart locators for a JDI Light Form** - If you can get a locator from a variable name, you can use Smart locators for elements and remove locator annotations from Forms.
-This also allows you to combine UI Fields with the same Type like *TextField*.<br/>
+**JDI Light Form with smart locators** — If it's possible to align field names with locators, you can use smart locators for elements and remove locator annotations from Forms.
+This also allows you to declare form fields with the same type in one line, separated by commas.<br/>
 [See more details and examples for Smart locators in documentation](https://jdi-docs.github.io/jdi-light/?java#smart-locators)<br/>
 <a href="https://github.com/jdi-tutorials/04-jdi-light-different-forms/blob/master/src/main/java/jdisite/sections/LoginFormSmart.java" target="_blank">See example in LoginFormSmart.java on Github</a>

 ```java
 on JDISite.java >> public static Form<User> lightLoginForm;
 ```
-**If your Form consists of only `TextField` elements and buttons** you can avoid UI Object at all and just write one line in the respective page or in the root Site class<br/>
+**If your Form has only `TextField` elements and buttons**, instead of describing a UI object you can simply write a single line in the corresponding page class or in the root Site class:<br/>

 This allows us to construct Login Forms in 1 line instead of 17!<br/>

 <a class="github-button" href="https://github.com/jdi-testing/jdi-light" data-icon="octicon-star" data-size="large" data-show-count="true" aria-label="Star jdi-testing/jdi-light on GitHub">Nice job man!</a>

 ## 5. Reduce the amount of code with JDI Light